tumblr/Graywater/README.md

 ### Dependency Injection with Dagger 2 Map Multibindings

-For Graywater to know about the ItemBinders and ViewHolderCreators, each of them need to be registered when the adapter is created.
+For Graywater to know about the ItemBinders and ViewHolderCreators, each of them needs to be registered when the adapter is created.
 When there are a substantial number of both, there can be a significant impact on the time it takes to initialize the adapter.

 One solution is to use [Dagger 2 map multibindings](https://google.github.io/dagger/multibindings#map-multibindings).
 This allows you to use the full power of dependency injection to control which binders a given screen will support, as well as the ability to inject different versions of the same binder on different screens to facilitate screen-dependent behavior.